 While many nursing homes are excellent facilities for elderly family members, there are, unfortunately, nursing homes and caregivers for which this is not the case.
 The National Center on Elder Abuse estimates that caregivers have injured or exploited between one and two million Americans over age 65.
 For every case that someone reports, there are as many as five that nobody reports.
 Exploitation, abuse and fraud continue to occur in nursing homes year after year.

 A Virginia nursing home abuse lawyer is available to provide guidance to family members of those abused or exploited in a nursing home.
-For more information about combating nursing home abuse, contact Julie H. Heiden, a Virginia personal injury attorney, at Koonz, McKenney, Johnson, DePaolis & Lightfoot L.L.P.
+For more information about combating nursing home abuse, contact Julie H. Heiden, a Northern Virginia personal injury attorney, at Koonz, McKenney, Johnson & DePaolis L.L.P.